OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 ![](awsaccount.png "width=500")
 *An example AWS account.*

 The community step called **eksctl - Create Cluster (bash)** can be added to a runbook to quickly create an EKS cluster and the associated Kubernetes target in Octopus.
-This script executes the [EKS CLI tool](https://aws.amazon.com/blogs/opensource/eksctl-eks-cli/) to create a EKS cluster:
+This script executes the [EKS CLI tool](https://aws.amazon.com/blogs/opensource/eksctl-eks-cli/) to create an EKS cluster:

 ![](steptile.png "width=500")
 *The community step to create an EKS cluster.*